OSGeo/PROJ/docs/source/usage/transformation.rst

-As a first example, let us take a look at the iconic *geodetic → Cartesian → Helmert → geodetic* case (steps 2 to 4 in the example in the itroduction).
+As a first example, let us take a look at the iconic *geodetic → Cartesian → Helmert → geodetic* case (steps 2 to 4 in the example in the introduction).
 In PROJ it can be implemented as

 ::